 The Ocean Cleanup

-Researchers from the Oregon State University, the University of Maryland, and NOAA Fisheries have come together to harness satellite observations to develop WhaleWatch.
+Researchers from the Oregon State University, the University of Maryland, and NOAA Fisheries have harnessed satellite observations to develop WhaleWatch.
 This system signals marine vehicles “hotspots” of endangered blue whales to avoid encountering them.
 By using many years of tag data to let the whales tell us where they go and under what conditions, WhaleWatch has proven its worth.
 Every month, NOAA Fisheries post the maps of its West Coast Region on their website.
 You can also check the Journal of Applied Ecology that describes the development and foundational methodology of the WhaleWatch system.

 Deep-Sea Mining Watch

-In all the ocean technologies discussed in this article, what you see in common is the pursuit of mining data for informed decision-making.
+In all the marine technologies discussed in this article, what you see in common is the pursuit of mining data for informed decision-making.
 The data size sought by the technologies is massive and insightful enough to propel any scientific movement.
 With the exponential growth of information technology and advances in ocean observatories, big data seems to be an indispensable resource for marine conservation.